Model Selection and Parameter Estimation of One-Dimensional Gaussian Mixture Models: Introduction

 \section{Introduction}

-Mixture models (see \cite{MCLA2000, everitt2013finite, mclachlan2019finite}, for example) are widely used in various fields to model data and signals originating from sub-populations or distinct sources.
-Among mixture models, the Gaussian mixture model (\cite{reynolds2009gaussian, rasmussen1999infinite}) has emerged as one of the most extensively examined and widely applied models.
-This model finds utility in diverse domains, including optical microscopy, astronomy, biology, and finance.
-The probability density function of a mixture of $k$ Gaussians in $m$-dimensional space has the following form:
+Mixture models are widely employed across various fields to model data and signals originating from sub-populations or distinct sources.
+Among these models, the Gaussian mixture model (GMM) has emerged as one of the most extensively studied and widely applied models.
+It has found broad applications in machine learning, pattern recognition, imaging processing, etc. A GMM represents a probability distribution as a convex combination of several Gaussian components, each of which is characterized by its own mean and covariance matrix.
+Formally, each observation of the GMM follows: